 Photographer's Pass Offers Amazing Access

 Typically, Photo Pass tours are timed to coincide with feedings, so moose are up and on the move for photographers, who can capture images from inside the shelter where the moose chow is stored.
-Since it was a hot June day, and the adult bull and cow had already been fed, they were as docile as cruise ship passengers after an all-you-can-eat buffet, and I was able to venture in for close-ups.Continue to 4 of 17 below.
+On hot days, and after being fed the adult bull and cow are as docile as cruise ship passengers after an all-you-can-eat buffet.

 A Moose Newborn

-If we had seen nothing else, the rare opportunity to view a baby moose would have been worth every penny of the Maine Wildlife Park's admission fee ($7.50 for teens and adults, $5.50 for kids and seniors as of 2018).
-Orphaned or accidentally separated from his mama, this little guy was spotted running up and down a road in Byron, Maine, by residents, who called game wardens (Ayuh—like the ones on North Woods Law).
+If nothing else, the rare opportunity to view a baby moose is worth every penny of the Maine Wildlife Park's admission fee ($7.50 for teens and adults, $5.50 for kids and seniors as of 2018).
+Orphaned or accidentally separated from his mama, one little guy was spotted running up and down a road in Byron, Maine, by residents, who called game wardens (Ayuh—like the ones on North Woods Law).